-There was a considerable delay in appointing a new Sex Discrimination Commissioner.
-In the interim several articles on the issue emerged, these penned by feminist journalists with notable anti-male credentials (see here and here).
+There was a considerable delay in appointing a new Sex Discrimination Commissioner by the time Kate Jenkins commenced her role.
+In the interim several articles on the topic emerged, these penned by feminist journalists with notable anti-male credentials (see here and here).

 Nothing particularly substantial occurred in relation to gender issues at the Commission during this period of vacuum.
 That which did occur gave no cause for optimism that the AHRC’s anti-male bias had softened with the departure of Ms Broderick.

 This November 2015 article discusses the finalists for the 2015 Human Rights Community Award.
 Note how many of the finalists worked to advance/protect the rights of men/boys.
 None it would seem.

 This December 2015 speech by Megan Mitchell, Children’s Commissioner, began on a relatively gender-neutral note only to then introduce material which signalled feminist bias:

 “Previous studies have also estimated that over 20% of children and young people have witnessed violence against a mother or step mother”